 Risch is a former North Dakota State Legislative Director for the United Transportation Union, serving in that capacity from 1986 to 2009, and is a member of Local 1344 at Mandan, N.D.

 Risch began his railroad career on Burlington Northern Railroad, working in the track department for two summers while attending college.
 In the fall of 1978, he hired out in train service and in 1979, he entered engine service in what is now BNSF Railway.
 He is a long-time International officer, serving on the Executive Board from 1991 until 2009.

 Risch is a graduate of Bismarck State College and earned a bachelor’s degree in Labor Studies from Antioch University of Yellow Springs, Ohio, where he studied collective bargaining, labor history, labor law, world labor movements and other issues related to labor.

-Risch wrote a regular newspaper column for the Bismarck Tribune from 1991 until 1993, where he focused his pieces on labor, economic and tax issues.
+Risch wrote a regular newspaper column for The Bismarck Tribune from 1991 until 1993, where he focused on labor, economic and tax issues.